 Dogs must be under a leash at all times.
 Littering is prohibited.

 NASSAU COUNTY BEACH DRIVING PERMITS are no longer valid.
-If you are not a Nassau County Resident, Nassau County property owner, Active Military, or persons with disabilities, all with proper identification, you may not drive on the beach in accordance with Ordinance 2020-31.
+Only Nassau County Residents, Nassau County property owners, Active Military members, or persons with disabilities, all with proper identification, are permitted drive on the beach in accordance with Ordinance 2020-31.
 Individuals falling into one of the four categories shall be required to provide proper identification prior to entering the beach with a vehicle.
 Acceptable identification includes:

 Horses on the Beach:

 Horses shall be under the control of the rider at all times.